shohel02/OpenStack_Threat_Modelling/keystone/Formatted_Output/Keystone_ThreatAnalysis_AuthService_2.4.md

 <a name="assumption"/>
 ###System Assumptions (External Dependencies)
- - The communication channel between end user and keystone is SSL protected.
+ - The communication channel between the end user and Keystone is SSL protected.
  - Only V3.0 API is covered in this doc.

 ###Security Objective